AI Notes for People Managers: Performance Reviews, 1:1s, and Team Development

 Managing Across Different Team Types

-This is where the structured assessment framework becomes valuable.
-A simple format that works across different roles:
+A simple assessment format that works across different roles:

 What they do well -- with specific examples from notes